 Most cast-iron door stops you’ll find today were likely made in America sometime between the turn of the last century and 1940.

-Perhaps the only thing more welcoming than an open door is a brightly colored cast-iron doorstop holding it ajar.
+Perhaps the only things more welcoming than open doors are the brightly colored cast-iron door stops holding them ajar.
 Like the best collectibles, these seemingly indestructible household objects are as visually appealing as they are practical, adding a bit of charm and whimsy to any home.

 This column is produced for YANKEE by Skinner Auctioneers and Appraisers of Boston. skinnerinc.com